department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/BackEnd/TeamDocs/Monitoring.md

 ### Exploring Metrics

-You can search for existing metrics using Datadog’s explore page.
+You can search for existing metrics using Datadog's explore page.
 Within Datadog navigate to Metrics -> Explore from the sidebar.
 Selecting a metric from here will automatically create a graph that can be modified and exported to new or existing dashboards.
 [Explore documentation](https://docs.datadoghq.com/metrics/explorer/)

 ![](../../../../static/img/backend/datadog-metrics-explorer.png)

 ### Creating Graphs

 1. Navigate to Dashboards -> Quick Graphs or edit a graph from an existing dashboard
-2. Choose the metric to graph by searching or selecting it from the dropdown next to ‘Metric’
+2. Choose the metric to graph by searching or selecting it from the dropdown next to 'Metric'

 ![](../../../../static/img/backend/datadog-create-graphs-1.png)